 On the front of the returns, the rate of return does not justify the costs and taxes incurred in property investment after adjusting for inflation.
 Interest on loan and mortgage payments further reduces the actual value of return received on property investments.

 Due to inflation, the return is just a poor single-digit number lost in many years.
-It also requires more initial capital in the form of a down payment which may be difficult for parents in the initial or mid-stages of their career.
+It also requires more initial capital in the form of a down payment which may be difficult for parents in the initial or mid-stages of their careers.

 Buying a property vs. systematic investing

-Case of Mr A
+1. Case of Mr. A

-In the first case, Mr A makes a down payment of Rs 10 lakhs (10% of the current property value) and gets an EMI of Rs 79,892 for the period of 15 years.
-He then sells the property in the 16th year.
-The real estate growth estimation is at 6.5%.
+In the first case, Mr. A makes a down payment of Rs 10 lakhs (10% of the current property value) and gets an EMI of Rs 79,892 for the period of 15 years.

-Case of Mr B
+2. Case of Mr. B

-Mr B starts a SIP of Rs 50,000 per month when the child is born for a long-term period of 15 years.
+Mr. B starts a SIP of Rs 50,000 per month when the child is born for a long-term period of 15 years.

 Source: Edufund Research Team